 Perhaps it's how we hide from our light.
-It's like a teeter totter that moves back and forth, up and down, until the reordering is complete.
+It's like a teeter-totter that moves back and forth, up and down, until the reordering is complete.

 But in order to complete the process, we need to relax into areas of imbalance, darkness and trauma in our lives.
 We have to see it as a natural part of our evolution - an essential step of maturing into a whole new being where oneness is fully integrated.

-Many years ago, I had an inner urge to work with youth in prison.
-Soon after got a position in a summer art program for teens, age 13-17 in a correctional institution.
-I remember feeling terrified when I first started, yet determined to meet something dark and unknown in myself.
+Many years ago, I had a strong urge to work with youth in prison.
+And, I had such grand plans.
+I stayed up all night reading about my chosen demographic, planning elaborate art projects, imagining how I could help and heal.
+Soon after, I got a position in a summer art program for teens, age 13-17, in a correctional institution.
+I remember feeling terrified; yet, I was determined to meet something unknown in myself.

 As I grew more frightened, things started going amiss.
-A few kids had vicious mean streaks, and began to demean others in the group.
-One kid stole my ink pens.
-I got a call from my supervisor the day after class, and she told me that several boys had given themselves new tattoos with my art supplies.
+A few teens had mean streaks and began to demean others in the group.
+One teen stole my ink pens.
+I got a call from my supervisor the day after class, and she told me that several teens had given themselves new tattoos with my art supplies.

-I thought I could negate the "ugly" side of life by turning a blind eye and walking away from it - by pretending it did not exist.
-I did not yet trust the deeper workings of the dark and the light.
+My doubt about my own basic goodness ate away at my light.
+I thought I could negate the "dark" side of life by turning a blind eye, pretending it did not exist in myself and others.
+I did not yet trust the deeper transformational workings of the dark and the light.

-Strengthening Higher Vision in the Midst of Fear
+Strengthening Love in the Midst of Fear

 - When you feel afraid, bless the negativity that you encounter.
 Bless everyone and everything.
 Bless yourself.